ITV1: History

 ITV Wales & West was the only exception, using the name ITV1 Wales at all times for the Welsh part of its broadcast area, as it has a higher regional commitment.
 Latterly, the ITV1 Wales name was only used on break-bumpers and regionally advertised programmes until 2013.
-Non ITV plc-owned licensees on the ITV network, nowadays only STV Group, generally did not refer to the ITV name.
+Non ITV plc-owned licencees on the ITV network, nowadays only STV Group, generally did not refer to the ITV name.

-The network production arms of nowadays ITV plc-owned licensees have been gradually combined since 1993, to eventually form ITV Studios.
+The network production arms of nowadays ITV plc-owned licencees have been gradually combined since 1993, to eventually form ITV Studios.